fortran-lang/fortran-forum-article-template/doc/paper/part-00.md

 Click the "Use This Template" button in the [article template repository] to create your own copy.
 You write your article in the provided template file (this file), using markdown format.
-You can also add additional references to the included `references.bib` file in bibtex format, and then cite those references as demonstrated below.
+You can also add additional references to the included `bibliography.bib` file in bibtex format, and then cite those references as demonstrated below.
 All of this editing can be done in a web browser via GitHub, but if you're familiar with git can be done in whatever method is most convenient for you.